constellation-lab/constellation-zkevm/README.md

 # Constellation - zkEVM

-This project demonstrates a basic Hardhat use case.
-It also has the zkEVM version of Constellation Derivative.
+This project demonstrates a Hardhat use case for zero knowledge proofs EVM Constellation Derivative Contract.
 It also comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: